1,000+ Opportunities

 Water Optimization Assistant Program Manager: Grants, Payments and Contracting Water Optimization Assistant Program Manager: Field Operations and Reporting Water Optimization Program Manager Note: Grant funds may be considered taxable income.
 Please consult a tax professional with any questions.

-Based on current listing details, eligibility includes: Agricultural producers (farms) and irrigation/canal companies in Utah; cost share up to 75% for measurement/telemetry projects and 50% for other water optimization projects; minimum 10% out-of-pocket participant contribution required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Agricultural producers (farms) and irrigation/canal companies in Utah; cost share up to 75% for measurement/telemetry projects and 50% for other water optimization projects; minimum 10% out-of-pocket participant contribution required.
+Confirm the full requirements in the official notice before applying.